ryan-mcclue/unsw/comp9032/wk10/week10.md

 In other words, a program can trigger any one of these interrupts by writing to an interrupt-enabled pin.
 A "poor man's" Software Interrupt can be implemented by manipulating an otherwise-unused output pin.

+For ADC, will have minimum (at least) and maximum (no reason for more) number of bits required for output resolution